vdfdev/jekyll-now/_drafts/Scaling-FBG-backends-horizontally.md

 ```
 (...)
 One thing we do is store the player ID for each client so that we can run the playerView for each of them when updating state. (...)
 ```

+*playerView* is the function that allows a very popular feature in boardgame.io: [Secret state](https://boardgame.io/documentation/#/secret-state?id=secret-state).
+It inhibits cheating by only sending the relevant subset of the state for each player.
+For instance, if you were playing poker, we would not send the poker hands of your adversaries to your browser.
+This would only be known by the server.

+However, this feature/requirement made so each player receives a different message from the server, and when implemented the boardgame.io library abandoned the usage of socket.io rooms.
+My first idea to fix this issue was to move the memory state of which players are connected to what match to the database.
+At that point, I got lazy and stopped working in this project for some months, as it was shaping to be much more work than expected.